GBrachetta/Parfumier/README.md

         )
 ```

-The same method applies to user pictures.
+The same method applies to user and type pictures.

 #### Custom Validator for types